The Bikeriders

-The Bikeriders is a 2023 American crime drama film written and directed by Jeff Nichols, and starring Jodie Comer, Austin Butler, Tom Hardy, Michael Shannon, Mike Faist, Boyd Holbrook, Damon Herriman, Beau Knapp, Emory Cohen, Karl Glusman, Toby Wallace, and Norman Reedus.
-Its plot, inspired by the photo book of the same title by Danny Lyon, depicts the lives of the Vandals Motorcycle Club, a fictional version of the Outlaws Motorcycle Club.
+The Bikeriders is a 2023 American crime drama film, written and directed by Jeff Nichols.
+Inspired by the photo book of the same name by Danny Lyon, it depicts the lives of the Vandals Motorcycle Club, a fictional version of the Outlaws Motorcycle Club.
+It stars Jodie Comer, Austin Butler and Tom Hardy in the leading roles.

 The Bikeriders premiered at the 50th Telluride Film Festival on August 31, 2023, and was released in the United States on June 21, 2024.
 Originally scheduled to be released theatrically in the United States on December 1, 2023, by 20th Century Studios, the release was delayed due to the 2023 SAG-AFTRA strike.
 Ultimately, Focus Features acquired the film rights from producer New Regency.
 The film received a positive reception and grossed $36 million worldwide.

 Plot

 In 1965, Kathy Bauer meets Benny Cross, a hotheaded member of the Chicago-based Vandals Motorcycle Club, and marries him just five weeks later.
 Photography student Danny Lyon travels with and interviews the Vandals.
 He learns from Kathy that the founder, Johnny Davis, was inspired to create the club after watching Marlon Brando in The Wild One.
 Johnny's leadership is challenged when he rebuffs a Vandal's suggestion that new chapters be allowed to form.
 They engage in a fistfight which Johnny wins.
 He reestablishes his authority but grants permission to expand the club anyway.
 New chapters begin to form across the Midwest.

 In 1969, Benny is attacked by two men in a bar for wearing his colors.
 His foot is nearly severed by a shovel during the altercation.
 Johnny forces the owner to provide the names of the men and orders his men to burn down the bar.
 While Benny is recovering from surgery, Johnny pressures him to come to a motorcycle rally before he is fully healed, to Kathy's objection.
 Johnny offers Benny leadership of the club when he eventually steps down, but Benny rejects it.

-A 20-year-old delinquent known as "the Kid" asks Johnny to allow him and his motorcycle club to join the Vandals.
+In 1971, a 20-year-old delinquent known as "the Kid" asks Johnny to allow him and his motorcycle club to join the Vandals.
 Johnny initially dismisses them but decides to test the Kid by allowing only him to join.
 When he expresses his willingness to abandon his friends, Johnny rejects him.
 The Kid attacks Johnny with a knife, but Johnny beats him and warns him not to come back.